 Auryn – @auryn_macmillan

-As always, the best place for developers to hang out is build.colony.io, our Discourse instance.
+As always, the best place for developers to hang out is our Github.
 Come post your questions, project ideas, or feature requests!

 We went to some events!